deadly/valorant-stream-yoinker/README.md

 settings.json:

     - stateInterval: change for faster or slower delays between gamestate loop (Slower = less CPU usage.
-Faster = more cpu usage)
+Faster = more CPU usage)

     - twitchReqDelay: the delay for the request checking if a streamer is live.
 If you are getting ratelimited, make this slower.
 If you want faster loading times, make this faster.